MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 TL;DR

-MemoryBench uses a Task Provider, User Simulator, and Performance Monitor to stress-test LLM continual learning, revealing that MemoryOS can be over 30× slower than RAG while not improving scores.
+MemoryBench uses a Task Provider, User Simulator, and Performance Monitor to benchmark LLM continual learning, revealing memory systems often trail simple RAG baselines on diverse tasks.

 THE PROBLEM